-University of Minnesota Extension's American Indian Resource and Resiliency Team (AIRRT) creates and delivers culturally adapted holistic health education.
-This occurs within a system of existing relationships with Tribal partners and community members to increase community capacity in addressing the opioid crisis.
-AIRRT was created to directly support the needs of our Tribal communities.
-The creation and support of the AIRRT, is an innovative approach to opioid prevention and intervention.
-The AIRRT is deeply and personally connected with the communities they are working with, and are explicitly creating activities that include relationship-building and vetting and approval by Tribal governments.
-All education and programming delivered is responsive, not prescriptive, and will create a different model for working with American Indian communities.
+University of Minnesota Extension's American Indian Resource and Resiliency Team (AIRRT) creates and delivers culturally adapted, holistic health education.
+This effort occurs within a system of existing relationships with Tribal partners and community members to increase community capacity in addressing the opioid overdose crisis.
+The AIRRT is deeply and personally connected with the communities it works in and explicitly creates activities developed based on relationship-building, vetting and approval by Tribal governments.
+All education and programming delivered is responsive, not prescriptive, and will provide a different model for working with American Indian communities.

 Responding to the needs of Tribal communities

 See this document for an accessible version of the infographic above.

 The role of intergenerational trauma in opioid use

 Intergenerational trauma is the passage of the effects of distressing and traumatic experiences across generations.
 As a result, the harm experienced by previous generations continues to manifest again in the new.
 Historical trauma is a specific type of intergenerational trauma caused by events experienced by a large group of people during specific historical events.
 As described by Dr. Maria Yellow Horse Braveheart, historical trauma is the “cumulative emotional and psychological wounding across the generations, including the lifespan, which emanates from massive group trauma.”

 The relatively high rates of substance use disorder, suicide, and adverse childhood experiences (ACEs) in American Indian communities connects to the historical trauma resulting from the systematic erasure of American Indian culture and connection throughout US history.
 Learn more about the link between adverse childhood experiences, substance use disorder, and ACEs.